FAIRmat-NFDI/nomad-material-processing/docs/explanation/schemas.md

 ## Technical description

 This section introduces some aspects of the Python package built for this plugin.
-Despite they are not crucial for the understanding of the data model, they can help installing or developing it.
+Despite not being crucial for the understanding of the data model, they can help installing or developing it.

 - It is structured according to the [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
 - It is a [regular Python package](https://docs.python.org/3/reference/import.html#regular-packages), i. e., the structure is defined by the presence of `__init__.py` files.